-- The rateable land to which the Rural Fire Brigade District Special Charge applies is land within the areas separately described on the attached cadastral map titled 'Map Showing Rural Fire Brigades and Urban Fire Brigades in Isaac Regional Council'. - The service facility or activity for which the Rural Fire Brigade District Special Charge is made is for the provision of firefighting services in the defined benefit areas. - The estimated time for carrying out the overall plan is 1 year.
-However, provision of firefighting services is an ongoing activity, and further special charges are expected to be made in future years. - The estimated cost of implementing the overall plan is \$29,625. - The Rural Fire Brigade District Special Charge is intended to raise all funds necessary to carry out the overall plan.
+- The service, facility or activity for which the Rural Fire Brigade Districts Special Charge is made is for the provision of rural firefighting services in the defined benefit areas. - The rateable land to which the Rural Fire Brigade Districts Special Charge applies is land within the areas separately described on the cadastral map titled 'Map Showing Rural Fire Brigades and Urban Fire Brigades in Isaac Regional Council'. - The estimated cost of implementing the overall plan is \$29,670.00. - The estimated time for carrying out the overall plan is one (1) year ending 30 June 2025.
+However, provision of firefighting services is an ongoing activity, and further special charges are expected to be made in future years. - The Rural Fire Brigade Districts Special Charge is intended to raise all funds necessary to carry out the overall plan.

-The rateable land or its occupier specially benefits from the service, facility or activity funded by the Rural Fire Brigade District Special Charge because the funded brigades are in charge of firefighting and fire prevention under the Fire and Emergency Services Act 1990 and whose services could not be provided or maintained without the imposition of the special charge.
+The rateable land or its occupier specially benefits from the service, facility or activity funded by the Rural Fire Brigade District Special Charge because the funded rural fire brigades are in charge of firefighting and fire prevention under the Fire and Emergency Services Act 1990 and the provision of those services could not be provided or maintained without the imposition of the special charge.

 The amount of the special charge to be levied (per parcel) is:

-Rural Fire Brigade District Specia I Charge
+Rural Fire Brigade District Spec ial Charge

 Ilbilbie \$ 20.00

 West Hill \$ 25.00

 Orkabie \$ 25.00

 Carmila West \$ 25.00

 Carmila \$ 25.00

 Clairview \$ 20.00

 Flaggy Rock \$ 25.00

 Nebo \$ 20.00

 St Lawrence \$ 20.00

-UTILITY CHARGES 2023/2034
+UTILITY CHARGES 2024/2025